mira-mi/EuchreMusical/README.md

 - I also used the card game "Go Fish" to help me fix some deck problems I was having.

 ## New Update
-- User input for team 1, sadly team 2 hasn't gotten that far
+- User input for team 1, sadly team 2 hasn't gotten that far. (the're a little basic)
-- more comments
+- More comments and new ideas
-- the file known as [musicL](https://github.com/mira-mi/EuchreMusical/tree/main/biddingmusicL/euchrethemusical) is the one that should be used.
+- The file known as [musicL](https://github.com/mira-mi/EuchreMusical/tree/main/biddingmusicL/euchrethemusical) is the one that should be used.
 If you click the file name in the text above you can go to the folder (also included in the top)
 - So, in short, when you get to the bidding phase to actual get to the phases, you have to put in 'no' to go all the way through while 'yes' will result in an immediate shut down and no points will go through.
+- I am debugging the issue though